leeyoungseung/lambda-crud-api/lambda-crud-api/docs/DEPLOYMENT_GUIDE.md

 - Check the [API Documentation](API_DOCUMENTATION.md)
 - Review CloudWatch logs for detailed error information
-- Contact the development team
-- Submit issues to the project repository
+- Submit issues to the GitHub repository: `https://github.com/your-username/lambda-crud-api/issues`
+- Check existing issues and discussions on GitHub
+- Fork the repository and contribute improvements
+- Contact the development team through GitHub